Explainability as statistical inference: Casting interpretability as statistical inference

 As discussed in Section~\ref{sec:introduction}, the prediction model $\Phi(y|f_\theta(x))$ is not interpretable by itself in general.
 Our goal is to embed it within a general interpretable probabilistic model.
 In addition, we want this explanation to be easily understandable by a human, thus we propose to have a score per feature defining the importance of this feature for prediction.
 We propose to create a latent $Z \in \{0,1\}^D$ that corresponds to a subset of selected features.
 The idea is that if $Z_{d}=1$, then feature $d$ is used by the predictor, and conversely.

 We endow this latent variable with a distribution $p_\gamma(z|x)$.
 This distribution $p_\gamma$ is parametrized by a neural network $g_\gamma: \mathcal{X} \rightarrow [0,1]^D$ called the \emph{selector} with weights $\gamma \in \Gamma$.
-To obtain the importance feature map of an input $x$, we look at its average selection $\mathbb{E}_\gamma[Z|x]$ or an estimate if not readily available (see \cref{fig:some_sample_celeba_with_multiple_imputation}).
+To obtain the importance feature map of an input $x$, we look at its average selection $\mathbb{E}_\gamma[Z|x]$ (see \cref{fig:some_sample_celeba_with_multiple_imputation}).
 A common parametrization is choosing the latent variable $Z$ to be distributed as a product of independent Bernoulli variables $p_\gamma(z|x) = \prod_{d=1}^{D} \Bernoulli(z_d | g_\gamma(x)_d)$.
 With that parametrization, the importance feature map of an input $x$ is directly given by the output of the selector $g_\gamma$.
-For instance, \cite{yoon2018invase} and \cite{jethani2021have} use a parametrization with independent Bernoulli variables and obtain the feature importance map directly from $g_\gamma$.
+For instance, \citet{yoon2018invase} and \citet{jethani2021have} use a parametrization with independent Bernoulli variables and obtain the feature importance map directly from $g_\gamma$.
 L2X \citep{chen2018learning} uses a neural network $g_\gamma$ called the selector but since the parametrization of $p_\gamma$ is not an independent Bernoulli, they obtain their importance feature map by ranking the features' importance with the weights of the output of $g_\gamma$.
-FastSHAP \citep{jethani2021fastshap} also uses a similar network $g_\gamma$ but this network's output holds a different meaning.
-Indeed, it outputs the Shapley value of the feature for a given instance, hence framing a different notion of interpretability.
+FastSHAP \citep{jethani2021fastshap} also uses a similar network $g_\gamma$ to predict Shapley values deterministically.

 In the next sub-section, we will define how feature turn-off should be incorporated in the model, \emph{i.e.}, we will define $p_{\theta}(y|x,z)$, the predictive distribution given that some features are ignored.
 With these model assumptions, the predictive distribution will be the average over likely interpretations,